tom111/oeistools/README.md

 ## Music

 - `sonification.py` allows to create music from a sequence.
+The script uses [fluidsynth](https://www.fluidsynth.org/) for which you will need a soundfont.
+I used `FluidR3_GM.sf2`.